mseaman6/mseaman6.github.io/_posts/2018-11-19-ruby_symbol_rocket-hash_params_this_this_or.markdown

 If you run into this issue, it's best to go through the above concepts and determine what you are working with, and then answer the below questions.

-1. Does the function contain keyword arguments? (what kind of data does the function expect)
+1. What kind of data does the function expect (does the function contain keyword arguments?)
 2. What are the parameters being passed to the function?  (what is the source and what format is the data already in? is it a hash? are the keys symbols?)
 3. Do the function arguments (what the function wants) and parameters (the data passed to the function) align?